 The most common question is “Do I have to file?”

 If you are a U.S. citizen or green card holder even living abroad you are still required to file a tax return and report on your WORLDWIDE INCOME, unless your gross income is less than the limit defined by the filing requirements.
-Please see the information under “Filing requirements” on the left.
+Please see the information under “Filing requirements.”

 Worldwide income includes: